MicrosoftDocs/dynamics-365-customer-engagement/ce/marketing/real-time-marketing-event-triggers.md

   - D365Mktg
 ---

-# Real-time marketing event triggers
+# Real-time marketing triggers

-Event triggers control the flow of [event-based journeys](real-time-marketing-event-based-journey.md).
-They represent customer actions such as a whitepaper download, a form submitted, or a Wi-Fi sign-up.
-Event triggers can also represent significant business events, such as a purchase that has shipped or completion of an enrollment process.
+triggers control the flow of [event-based journeys](real-time-marketing-event-based-journey.md).
+They represent customer actions such as a whitepaper download, a form submitted, or a Wi-Fi sign-up. triggers can also represent significant business events, such as a purchase that has shipped or completion of an enrollment process.

-Event triggers can be used to start, continue, or stop a journey.
+triggers can be used to start, continue, or stop a journey.
 For example:

 - A **Contact created** event can be used to start a journey to welcome a new user.
 - An **Email opened** event can be used to trigger a follow-up response in a journey that engaged users by sending the users a promotional email.